 City of Adelaide uses white and cooler lighting to create feelings of ambience and improve the visual amenity of City spaces at night, making it safer and easier for pedestrians and CCTV operators to distinguish objects, colours, shapes and other details.

-Council convenes and chairs the Community Safety Insights Group which meets every six weeks to discuss safety information and safety-related projects relevant to the city.
-The group has representation from SA Police, Drugs and Alcohol Services SA, Ambulance Service SA and others as required.
+Council convenes and chairs the Community Safety Insights Group, which meets quarterly to discuss safety information and safety-related projects relevant to the city.
+The group has representatives from SA Police, Drugs & Alcohol Services SA, Ambulance Service SA and others as required.

 Council advocates on behalf of its residents and city users to other levels of government on alcohol and late night economy management issues.
 Council has provided a number of submissions to State Government on a range of alcohol-related reviews in recent years.
 Copies of these submissions are available upon request.

 Council delivers or brokers initiatives for vulnerable people, including people experiencing homelessness in the city.
-Council uses a range of strategies to connect with the homelessness sector and support their activities including neighbourhood development, provision of community infrastructure (libraries and community centres) and community grant funding.
-Council also has an active role in providing linkages and referrals for people sleeping rough in the city and Park Lands to relevant services that address housing and health needs.
+We use a range of strategies to connect with the homelessness sector and support their activities including neighbourhood development, provision of community infrastructure (libraries and community centres) and community grant funding.
+We also have an active role in providing linkages and referrals for people sleeping rough in the city and the Adelaide Park Lands to relevant services that address housing and health needs.
 Council produces a guide to homelessness services that details the range of services available and their location.
 You can download a copy of the map here.

-For any further enquiries on Council’s safety initiatives please contact the Customer Service Centre.
+For any further enquiries on Council’s safety initiatives, please contact the Customer Service Centre on (08) 8203 7203.